solana-foundation/solana-improvement-documents/proposals/0089-programify-feature-gate-program.md

 ## Detailed Design

+The Feature Gate program shall be a Core BPF program whose upgrade authority will be controlled by a multi-sig authority, with keyholders from each validator client implementation.
+This includes Solana Labs, Jito, and Jump.
+In the future, this can be expanded to include new clients such as Syndica.

-The program would initially be designed to support one instruction:
+The program shall initially be designed to support one instruction:
 `RevokePendingActivation`.
 Any other instructions or functionality this program may support in the future is outside the scope of this SIMD.